This is our Complete Guide to Surfing Lombok in Indonesia.

 Intermediate Surf Spots in Lombok

 A bit more crowded than Kuta, Seger is a town that’s only a couple of miles east.
 So, it’s perfect for surfers who’ve mastered the beginner waves in Kuta and want another challenge.
-You’ll get it as Seger Reef because the waves are incredibly consistent, which means the swells continue to hit time after time.
-And it’s not only exhausting.
-As it’s a reef break, it’s a mix of risky and intense, especially when the wind adds more turbulence.
+You’ll get it at Seger Reef because the waves are incredibly consistent, which means the swells continue to hit time after time.

 It’s not accessible at low tide because it needs plenty of H2O to cover the jagged rocks below, so it’s best throughout the Indonesian wet season (October to April).